pulp fiction: vital pulp therapy in vet dentistry

-Traumatic malocclusions: orthodontic problems where the teeth are causing pain/trauma to the patient.
-VPT is a good alternative to removing a dog’s lower canine teeth entirely.
+Orthodontic problems where the teeth are causing pain/trauma to the patient.
+Vital pulp therapy is a good alternative to removing a dog’s lower canine teeth entirely.
 Extraction of the lower canines is less than ideal due to the large size of these teeth and their importance in chewing and tongue retention.

 How Vital Pulp Therapy Works

-- A dental material called Mineral Trioxide Aggregate (MTA) is applied to form a protective seal over the exposed pulp.
+2. A dental material called mineral trioxide aggregate (MTA) is applied to form a protective seal over the exposed pulp.

 3. The tooth’s walls are cleaned with slightly moistened paper points.

 4. An intermediate layer of glass ionomer (a dental cement) is placed over the MTA and light cured.